Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 That means we need to improve on our vaccine response in general.

-Trump blindly handing over control of the FDA to people not friendly to vaccines when we need to adopt better COVID vaccine practices… creates a problematic environment, though there’s a lot of that going on right now.
+Trump unquestioningly handing over control of the FDA to people not friendly to vaccines when we need to adopt better COVID vaccine practices… creates a problematic environment, though there’s a lot of that going on right now.

 On one hand, we do need to rethink our COVID vaccine strategy…